 When it comes to caffeinated beverages, green tea is fairly low on the list.
-An 8-ounce cup contains about 30 milligrams of caffeine.
+An 8-ounce cup contains about 25 milligrams of caffeine.
 For comparison, the same size cup of coffee packs in 95 milligrams, while black tea hovers around 50 milligrams.
-But even though there’s not a lot of caffeine in green tea to start with, if you’re really sensitive to the stimulant, you might be looking for a completely decaffeinated green tea.
+But even though there’s not a lot of caffeine in green tea to start with, you may still be looking for a decaffeinated green tea.
 That’s where the Celestial Seasonings Decaf Green Tea comes in.